Foxboron/Blog/content/blog/packaging-lxd-for-arch-linux.md

 `-rpath` when a complete directory is added.
 I think.

 {{< highlight bash >}}
-λ ~ » ldd /usr/lib/libdqlite.so.0.0.1 | grep replication
+λ ~ » ldd /usr/lib/libdqlite.so.0.0.1 | grep libsqlite3
 	libsqlite3.so.0 => /usr/lib/libsqlite3.so.0
 # with -rpath:
 	libsqlite3.so.0 => /usr/lib/sqlite-replication/libsqlite3.so.0